How to apply for a car loan

 First, a note of caution you might be surprised just how many people make a false statement when they apply for a loan.

 However, keen you are to get finance for a car, to be honest when completing your application, making a false statement is a fraud, and you will probably get caught out.

-Is the type of loan you’re applying for the right one for you?
+Is the type of car finance you’re applying for the right one for you?
 Is your credit score sufficient to qualify you for this kind of finance?

 Are you aware of any penalty clauses or extra charges in the agreement?
 And can you meet the monthly repayments?